nt-williams/p8105_final_report/p8105_final_report.md

 <img src="p8105_final_report_files/figure-markdown_github/spline 2017-1.png" width="65%" />

 The final model analyzed accounted for all three separate policy changes.
 Main effects were found for all three splines.
-This model found that after the 2012 policy was enacted, the estimated rate of increase in population enrollement decreased by .98 percentage points (95% CI: -1.06, -0.90).
+This model found that after the 2012 policy was enacted, the estimated rate of increase in population enrollment decreased by .98 percentage points (95% CI: -1.06, -0.90).
 However, after the 2016 policy went into effect the rate of enrollment increased again by 0.33 percentage points (95% CI: 0.039, 0.627).
-Lastly, after the 2017 policy went into effect the rate of enrollment incresaed again by 2.47 percentage points (95% CI: 2.05, 2.88).
+Lastly, after the 2017 policy went into effect the rate of enrollment increased again by 2.47 percentage points (95% CI: 2.05, 2.88).
 Ultimately, after all three policies came into effect the estimated increase in organ donor enrollment is 4.9 percentage points per year (an estimated net effect of 1.82 percentage points).

 ``` r
 # all splines mixed model